Enquire to get Geoff McDonald's fees and availabilty for you next event

-Geoff McDonald was Global Vice President of HR at Unilever.
+Geoff McDonald is the former Global Vice President HR (Marketing, Communications and Sustainability) at Unilever.

 During his 25 years with Unilever (a corporation with a turnover of US$75 billion, 170,000 employees in 90 countries around the world), McDonald’s experience has been truly global working across Africa, Middle East, Turkey, Australasia and Asia.
 He inspires and provokes organisations to put purpose and wellbeing at the centre of everything they do.
 His HR experience has spanned leadership and talent development, organisational change, capability development, with particular reference to marketing, and business transformation with purpose at its core.